rperry99/warframe-companion-app/README.md

 ## Description

-The Warframe Companion App is a web-based tool designed to help players manage and track their warframes, weapons, and other Codex-related items.
-This project came about while I am trying to complete my Codex.
-The "Codex" in warframe is essentially a checklist of items you need to collect and master to rank up your Mastery in the game.
-I find the completion of the Codex to be the most fun part about the game.
+The Warframe Companion aweb-based tool designed to help players manage and track their Warframes, weapons, and other in-game items.
+The app allows users to easly search for and filter items, view detailed information, and keep track of their in-game progress.

-The problem comes with keeping track of what I need.
-There's a game mode called Void Fissures.
-This is where you "crack relics" to obtain pieces to the "Prime" versions of weapons and warframes.
-You have 15 seconds upon completing a Void Fissure to select the item you want.
-The UI in the game does not easily let you know what you do and don't need.
-If you have the blueprint (unbuilt), you will see a checkmark (and a number if you have more than one).
-However, if you build it, you will no longer see that you have the item.
-I often end up taking an item I no longer need.
-Another thing these item selection screens on the Void Fissure missions doesn't tell you is if you already mastered the weapon.
+For a more in-depth project overview, refer to the [Project Overview](documentation/ProjectOverview.md) in the documentation folder.

 ## Features